nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a task: `add task`

-Adds a new task to a selected group.
+This adds a new task to your selected group.

 **Command Format:**